-The potential pathway leading from the provisions of SB 5002 to health inequities are depicted in Figure 1.
-We made the informed assumption that modifying DUI-related crimes by lowering the per se BAC from 0.08% to 0.05% will result in some drivers becoming aware of the new DUI per se BAC.
-This informed assumption is based on information from key informants in Washington State and the Utah State Highway Safety Office.
-We made the informed assumption that modifying DUI-related crimes by lowering the per se BAC from 0.08% to 0.05% would likely not change enforcement of the DUI per se BAC.
+The potential pathway leading from the provisions of SB 5002 to health and equity are depicted in Figure 1.
+We made the informed assumption that modifying DUI-related crimes by lowering the per se BAC from 0.08% to 0.05% may result in some drivers becoming aware of the new DUI per se BAC.
+This assumption is based on information from key informants in Washington State and the Utah State Highway Safety Office.
+We made the informed assumption that modifying DUI-related crimes by lowering the per se BAC from 0.08% to 0.05% may not change enforcement of the DUI per se BAC.
 This assumption is based on information from key informants in Washington State and evidence from Utah.
-There is a fair amount of evidence that some drivers becoming aware of the lower DUI per se BAC will result in some people modifying alcohol-impaired driving behaviors.
-There is a fair amount of evidence that some people modifying alcohol-impaired driving behavior would result in some reduction of crashes and fatalities involving alcohol-impaired driving.
-There is unclear evidence how decreasing alcohol-impaired driving crashes and fatalities may impact equity for drivers and non-drivers.
+There is a fair amount of evidence that some drivers becoming aware of the lower DUI per se BAC would likely result in some people modifying alcohol-impaired driving behaviors.
+There is a fair amount of evidence that some people modifying alcohol-impaired driving behaviors would likely result in some reduction of crashes and fatalities involving alcohol-impaired driving.29,33,36-38 There is unclear evidence how decreasing alcohol-impaired driving crashes and fatalities may impact equity for drivers and non-drivers.